 First and foremost I am a naturalist at heart in every sense.
 I love all branches of natural history.
 Instead of collecting physical specimens, I’d much prefer collecting images of nature.
 I’m not a “professional”, meaning this is not my full-time career, but my approach is professional.

-So, what kind of photographer are you?
-That’s a question people often ask me.
+So, you’re a photographer!
 Many locally know I’m a naturalist as well as a writer, and when they look down at my camera they also realise that I’m also a photographer.
 Only then do they ask me the second dreaded question: What kind of photographer are you?

 That’s always a difficult question to answer, and one that I really can’t.
 My answer is a collective attempt at one, “a natural history photographer,” is what I always reply with in hope they would be satisfied with it and walk away.
-Occasionally, I get those with more interest who persist on a specialism.
+Occasionally, I get those with more interest who persist on a specialism, in which I tell them generally macro/micro photography.

 I try to capture the presentation of nature; and that specific moment; and I capture colours and light that nature bestows.